-The CBFO has developed a leading expertise in radioactive waste management issues through its 25year WIPP repository and TRU waste characterization activities.
-In addition to participating in relevant and beneficial experiments, the CBFO will provide the international community convenient access to this information by sponsoring and hosting symposia and workshops on relevant topics and by participation in international waste management organizations and topical meetings.
+Based on 25-years of WIPP repository and TRU waste characterization activities and four years of operating a deep-geological disposal site, the CBFO has developed a leading expertise in radioactive waste management issues.
+The CBFO is providing the international community convenient access to this information by sponsoring and hosting symposia and workshops on relevant topics and by participation in international waste management organizations and topical meetings.